-PUC Schools annually administers stakeholder surveys that cover different metrics depending on the stakeholder being surveyed.
-The Student Survey is modeled after Tripod's 7CsTM framework of effective teaching.
+PUC Schools annually administers stakeholder surveys that cover different metrics depending on the stakeholder group.
+The Student Survey is modeled after Tripod's 7Cs[TM] framework of effective teaching.
 The survey measures essential elements of instructional practice.
 Student survey results aligned with the 7Cs framework offer a streamlined way to provide actionable feedback for teachers and school leaders.
 Better survey results on the 7Cs components predict higher student achievement, engagement and motivation, as well as success skills and mindsets (Ferguson & Danielson, 2014; Ferguson et al., 2015; Kane & Cantrell, 2010; Kane et al., 2013; Stuit, Ferguson, & Phillips, 2013).

 The 7Cs framework groups components into three conceptual categories: personal support (care and confer), curricular support (captivate, clarify, and consolidate); and academic press (challenge and classroom management).
 Analysis of data as highlighted in Chart 1.V show consistency and growth in each of the seven areas.
-Students mostly score their school in the high sixties or above.
-Survey data for the 2017-18 shows that "Challenge" as one of the highest areas with 83 percent of students responding "Totally or Mostly True."
-Students think that their school challenges them by pressing for rigorous thinking, quality work and being persistence.
+Students mostly score their school in the seventies or above.
+Survey data for the 2017-18 shows that "Challenge" as one of the highest areas with 86 percent of students responding "Totally or Mostly True."
+Students think that their school challenges them by pressing for rigorous thinking, quality work and being persistent.
 Safety was added during the 2017-18 school year and scored positively across the school.
-The items "I feel physically safe in this classroom" and "I feel that my teacher will address situations of harassment, teasing or bullying if I let the teacher know" had 78% of student responses as being either "Agree" or "Strongly Agree."
+The items "I feel physically safe in this classroom" and "I feel that my teacher will address situations of harassment, teasing or bullying if I let the teacher know" had 84% of student responses as being either "Agree" or "Strongly Agree."
 Overall, students felt they were safe from being bullied and that their school provided a safe and nurturing environment.

-Chart 1.V PUC Inspire 3-Yr Student Survey Responses
+Chart 1.V PUC Lakeview 3-Yr Student Survey Responses

 The Family Survey is administered annually to our parents/guardians as a necessary part of our continuous improvement process and is broken into six different categories: Facilitation, Family Event, Family Expectations, Respect, Safety, and School Climate.
-As Chart 1.W demonstrates, a majority of our parents/guardians are happy with the school.
-One key take away is that parents have high expectations when it comes to their child graduating from high school and going to college.
-This is evident with an average score of 97 percent of families responding either "Agree" or "Strongly Agree" when it comes to high "Family Expectations."
-The lowest area is "Safety," with the current year response rate of 75 percent responding "Agree" or "Strongly Agree," indicating a majority of parents still consider the school a safe and nurturing environment.
+Chart 1.W demonstrates that a majority of our parents/guardians are happy with the school.
+One key take away is that parents for both middle and high school have high expectations when it comes to their child graduating from high school or going to college.
+This is evident with an average of 96 percent of families responding either "Agree or Strongly Agree" when it comes to "Family Expectations."

-Chart 1.W PUC INSPIRE 3-YR FAMILY SURVEY RESPONSES
+Chart 1.W PUC Lakeview 3-YR FAMILY SURVEY RESPONSES